 Diffusion-Driven Generation of Minimally Preprocessed Brain MRI

-Training a deep generative model for 3D medical images, such as magnetic resonance (MR) images, is a challenging task.
-The current state-of-the-art uses Denoising Diffusion Probabilistic Models (DDPMs), which progressively transform noise into a sample from the training distribution.
-As MR images are frequently acquired in 3D (or stacked 2D slices), a generative model needs 3D consistency, which means (usually) a 3D network.
+Training a deep generative model for 3D medical images, such as magnetic resonance (MR) images, is challenging.
+Denoising Diffusion Probabilistic Models (DDPMs) progressively transform noise into a sample from the training distribution and have become a leading approach for high-fidelity image generation.
+As MR images are frequently acquired in 3D (or stacked 2D slices), a useful generative model needs 3D consistency, which usually means a 3D network.
 3D DDPMs, however, are large, data-hungry, and slow.

 We found that in our training, noise prediction failed to converge, while sample, velocity and flow models all produced brain-like samples.